hardin47/website/Math158/Notes/05-shrink.md

 Note that for Lasso and Ridge Regression, the models are less flexible because they constrain the coefficient estimates.
 The constraints increase the bias and decrease the variability.

   * increases in bias: the constrained coefficients won't fit the observations as well as OLS.
 That is, the trend is different from what the data are presenting.
   * decrease in variability:  the constrained coefficients attenuate to zero which means that a different dataset will also have coefficients close to zero.
-By forcing the coefficients to be small, there is a sense that different datasets will have similar coefficients (and therefore similar predictions).
+By forcing the coefficients to be small and closer to one another across different datasets, the predictions will then me more similar (and less variable).

 <div class="figure" style="text-align: center">
 <img src="figs/flexibility.png" alt="A coordinate plane with individual models at particular coordinate points.
 Linear models are less flexible but easy to interpret; neural networks are very flexible and hard to interpret." width="786" />
-<p class="caption">(\#fig:unnamed-chunk-4)The  Image credit: Figure 2.7 of ISLR</p>
+<p class="caption">(\#fig:unnamed-chunk-4)Image credit: Figure 2.7 of ISLR</p>
 </div>